By Jael Lutandila

 Coronavirus has had a strong impact on people’s mental health.
 Many mental health institutions have tried to support and engage with the most vulnerable ones to tackle these issues.
-It has been difficult as following to lockdown many people found challenging to reach out for help.
+It has been difficult as many people found it challenging to reach out for help.

 Rebecca Conlon, Mind Supporter Relations, declared: “Mind provides advice and support to empower anyone experiencing a mental health problem.
 The charity campaigns to improve services raise awareness and promote understanding.
 Mind won’t give up until everyone experiencing a mental health problem gets support and respect.”